Defining Algorithms

 • Label: the label of the input displayed in the Algorithm binding form.

-• Name: the name of the input used into the script as parameter.
+• Name: the name of the input used in the script as a parameter.

 • Description: the description of the input displayed in the Algorithm binding form.